On Failure and Motion

 My university dissertation looked specifically at the ethics of 'difficult' poetry and of poetry where language purposefully coagulates (here drawing on Sianne Ngai's brilliant notion of aggluttonative language) to trap the reader into a state of stillness.
 Of course, the impulse is to get frustrated and say 'I'm stuck', 'I'm confused', 'oh fuck off, this is a meaningless pile of elitist trite (quoted from my father)' and finally 'I've failed.
 I don't understand'.
 This is the problem I'm driving at.
 Not understanding something is not failure.
 Being stuck is not failure.
 Being confused and not knowing, is not failure.
 Conversely, I suggest that there is an ethical and moral dimension to difficulty and stuckness, in that it teaches you stillness, and it is precisely this stillness that allows you to shift your perception, to stop and to rethink, to adjust, or to simply enjoy the fact you do not and cannot know everything.
 One of the beautiful things about the world and about human beings is the unknownable vastness of both entities (here I am thinking of Walt Whitman's conceptual understanding of the self as a multitudinous, ever-evolving accumulation of its endlessly rich surroundings).
 So, when you begin to think about the self and the world from this angle, rather than thinking about the self as a constrained vehicle always 'heading towards' or 'optimising against' something, then being uncertain becomes a source of huge plenitude and opportunity.
 My point or perhaps my call is that we need to shift our perceptions, and our feelings towards stillness and loss.
 Sometimes, losing everything you have, not knowing where you are going, or who you are, or what the poem means, can lead to a vast amount of growth, and yet this growth comes precisely from having to dwell in the dark (to borrow Keats’ terminology).
 In fact, Keats goes as far as seeing ambiguity and mystery as a great source of beauty, and I really believe this is something we can live by.
 Have you ever, for instance, been with someone and been so overwhelmed with a feeling for them that you can't even begin to put it into language?
 You want to say 'I love you' but it's too much and too little.
 This is because we are, as Geoffrey Hill explains, 'mysteries to ourselves and mysteries to eachother' and there is something so wonderful about having so much depth that even language fails to capture it.

 I have digressed, as I always do, but notice how failure to capture meaning, and failure to express or understand or know or progress are all translatable to beauty, plenitude and gain when you start to perceive of stillness differently.
 Having quit a job that I hated, I have been left, for the first time in my life without anything to optimise myself against and my god have I had days of spiralling into chaos, beating myself up, telling myself I have failed.
 Retrospectively, I think this is because for the first time, I not only have a huge number of roads open to me, but it is also the first time in my 22 years that I have been made to stand still and say 'I really don't know what I'm doing'.
-Essentially, I have been in a state of perpetual forwards motion and with a very clear direction in each case: get the A*, get the 1st Class Honours, get the black belt, get the trophy.
+Essentially, I have been in a state of perpetual forwards motion and with a very clear direction in each case: get the A*s, get the 1st Class Honours, get the black belt in karate, get the trophy, get the medals.
 Yet, ultimately, the get 'that', be 'this' mentality didn't prepare me very well for life because life doesn't work like that.
 Life isn't a straight running track with a start and a finish (I mean actually it is on a level of mortality (birth and death) but the track isn't straight or simple, I can tell you that much) This period of stillness has not only allowed me to understand what makes me happy, but it has left me a lot of time to think about how I've operated and constructed myself throughout my life.
 More importantly it has brought me face-to-face with failure, or at least my perception of it.
 When I left my job in recruitment for a number of reasons beyond my control, I blamed myself.
-When my relationship broke down during the pandemic, I blamed myself.
-When I felt I had been assaulted, I blamed myself.
+When my various relationships throughout the years broke down, I blamed myself.
+When I was assaulted, I blamed myself.
 Then I ask, why should self-blame and indeed blame have ever been a reaction to these processes?
 Then I get to the conclusion that I blamed myself because I saw all of these instances as failure and specifically, my failure, and when something fails, the human impulse is always to blame something or someone.